 Melissa has also spoken at numerous conferences focused on educational technology, online teaching and learning, and career development.
-You can see her next as a presenter at the TCC Worldwide Online Conference in April 2014, and at the National Career Development Association Conference in Long Beach, California in June 2014.
+You can see her next as a presenter at the National Career Development Association’s Annual Conference in Long Beach, California, June 2014.

 - National Career Development Association 2012, 2013, 2014